hintinteractive/hintapi/README.md

 		}]

 5. Additional Info:
+	- (TODO) the search will include nearby public events, (TODO) add lat, lng to the venues

 ### `GET /api/event/friends` : get user's frined list with the rsvp_status of a event.

 1. Trigger:
-	-	user goes to the my events page.
-	-	user refreshes the my events page.
-	-	user clicks on a event and views it
+	-	user clicks on invite friends to events

 2. Request param:

 		{
-			social_id : 'required, the social id of the event, if no provided generate a error', search : 'search the name of friends'
+			social_id : 'required, the social id of the event, if no provided generate a error', search : 'search the name of friends, currently not used' }
-		}

 3. Request headers: